commonhaus/foundation/bylaws/3-cf-council.md

 ## Committees and Delegation

 The CFC may form committees with specific purposes that are authorized to make recommendations but not final decisions on significant matters.
-Committees may consist of CFC members and and other community contributors.
+Committees may consist of CFC members and other community contributors.
 They must keep regular [records][] and report to the CFC.

 Certain critical actions (anything requiring a Supermajority vote) are reserved for the full CFC.
 Temporary or ad-hoc groups may be established for specific tasks, with the CFC retaining ultimate oversight and decision-making authority.